Fast Shipping5-10 Days to USA by USPS

 Lida& Dasi Tea Garden

 Low caffeine (less than 10% of a cup of coffee)

 Store in cool, dry place away from sunlight; keep ventilated

 The aged the better

 This ripened Pu-erh tea is a good choice to be mixed with milk.
 The modulated milk tea tastes mellow and smooth, after tasting, you will want more.

-PS: Pu-erh tea is famous for its sweet aftertaste, that's to say, after the tea goes into the throat, the sweet taste still lingers in the mouth.
-The interplay of unique milk aroma and tea flavor makes us memorable.
-About how to make ripened Pu-erh milk tea, please see: Pu-erh and Milk, a Magic Journey of Taste.
+Pu-erh tea is famous for its sweet aftertaste: after you drink the tea, you will still be able to taste that sweet flavor in your mouth.
+The interplay of its unique milk aroma and the characteristic flavor of the tea results in a memorable experience.
+For more on how to mix pu-erh and milk, please see: Pu-erh and Milk, a Magic Journey of Taste.